Albemarle (NYSE:ALB) Price Target Increased to $246.00 by Analysts at Royal Bank of Canada

-Albemarle (NYSE:ALB) had its target price lifted by Royal Bank of Canada from $218.00 to $246.00 in a research note released on Monday, The Fly reports.
-They currently have a sector perform rating on the specialty chemicals company’s stock.
+Albemarle (NYSE:ALB) had its price objective lifted by Royal Bank of Canada from $218.00 to $246.00 in a research report report published on Monday morning, The Fly reports.
+The firm currently has a sector perform rating on the specialty chemicals company’s stock.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Friday, September 17th will be paid a dividend of $0.39 per share.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 0.68%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Friday, September 17th will be paid a $0.39 dividend.
 The ex-dividend date of this dividend is Thursday, September 16th.
-Albemarle’s dividend payout ratio is presently 37.86%.
+This represents a $1.56 dividend on an annualized basis and a yield of 0.67%.
+Albemarle’s dividend payout ratio is currently 37.86%.

-In related news, EVP Karen G. Narwold sold 1,338 shares of the stock in a transaction on Thursday, July 8th.
-The stock was sold at an average price of $165.69, for a total value of $221,693.22.
-Following the transaction, the executive vice president now directly owns 41,019 shares of the company’s stock, valued at approximately $6,796,438.11.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Karen G. Narwold sold 10,000 shares of the stock in a transaction on Friday, August 6th.
-The shares were sold at an average price of $216.12, for a total value of $2,161,200.00.
+In related news, EVP Karen G. Narwold sold 1,338 shares of Albemarle stock in a transaction that occurred on Thursday, July 8th.
+The shares were sold at an average price of $165.69, for a total value of $221,693.22.
+Following the completion of the transaction, the executive vice president now owns 41,019 shares in the company, valued at $6,796,438.11.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Karen G. Narwold sold 1,337 shares of the firm’s stock in a transaction that occurred on Wednesday, September 8th.
+The stock was sold at an average price of $243.75, for a total transaction of $325,893.75.
+Following the sale, the executive vice president now directly owns 19,533 shares in the company, valued at approximately $4,761,168.75.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 23,534 shares of company stock worth $5,298,393.
-Corporate insiders own 0.63% of the company’s stock.
+Insiders sold 23,534 shares of company stock valued at $5,298,393 in the last quarter.
+0.63% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Franklin Resources Inc. raised its holdings in shares of Albemarle by 26.5% during the first quarter.
-Franklin Resources Inc. now owns 7,258,584 shares of the specialty chemicals company’s stock valued at $1,060,553,000 after buying an additional 1,518,429 shares during the last quarter.
-Bank of Nova Scotia raised its holdings in shares of Albemarle by 98.6% during the first quarter.
-Bank of Nova Scotia now owns 36,007 shares of the specialty chemicals company’s stock valued at $5,261,000 after buying an additional 17,874 shares during the last quarter.
-Grantham Mayo Van Otterloo & Co.
-LLC raised its holdings in shares of Albemarle by 185.4% during the first quarter.
-Grantham Mayo Van Otterloo & Co.
-LLC now owns 128,195 shares of the specialty chemicals company’s stock valued at $18,731,000 after buying an additional 83,273 shares during the last quarter.
-Ibex Investors LLC bought a new stake in shares of Albemarle during the first quarter valued at approximately $1,269,000.
-Finally, Man Group plc raised its holdings in shares of Albemarle by 20.3% during the first quarter.
-Man Group plc now owns 35,383 shares of the specialty chemicals company’s stock valued at $5,170,000 after buying an additional 5,975 shares during the last quarter.
-81.13% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in ALB.
+Franklin Resources Inc. raised its holdings in Albemarle by 26.5% during the first quarter.
+Franklin Resources Inc. now owns 7,258,584 shares of the specialty chemicals company’s stock worth $1,060,553,000 after purchasing an additional 1,518,429 shares in the last quarter.
+BlackRock Inc. increased its holdings in shares of Albemarle by 16.2% in the 1st quarter.
+BlackRock Inc. now owns 8,825,244 shares of the specialty chemicals company’s stock valued at $1,289,457,000 after acquiring an additional 1,227,449 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. increased its holdings in shares of Albemarle by 48.3% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 2,352,611 shares of the specialty chemicals company’s stock valued at $343,740,000 after acquiring an additional 766,199 shares during the period.
+FMR LLC increased its holdings in shares of Albemarle by 59.7% in the 2nd quarter.
+FMR LLC now owns 2,011,177 shares of the specialty chemicals company’s stock valued at $338,803,000 after acquiring an additional 752,108 shares during the period.
+Finally, Price T Rowe Associates Inc. MD increased its holdings in shares of Albemarle by 175.3% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 996,679 shares of the specialty chemicals company’s stock valued at $145,625,000 after acquiring an additional 634,708 shares during the period.
+81.13% of the stock is currently owned by institutional investors.

 Albemarle Corp. engages in developing, manufacturing, and marketing of chemicals for consumer electronics, petroleum refining, utilities, packaging, construction, transportation, pharmaceuticals, crop production, food-safety, and custom chemistry services.
 It operates through the following segments: Lithium, Bromine Specialties, and Catalysts.